Celebrate winter solstice by making this easy and delicious Cantonese style savory tang yuan (glutinous rice balls) in chicken soup at home.

 - 80 - 100 ml water

 - 1 scallion (Indonesian: daun bawang), cut into thin slices

-- 1 bunch of coriander (Indonesian: daun ketumbar), separate the leaves from the stems, thinly sliced the stems
+- 1 bunch of fresh cilantro/coriander leaves (Indonesian: daun ketumbar), separate the leaves from the stems, thinly sliced the stems

 - 4 tablespoon soy sauce (Indonesian: kecap asin)

-- 2 to 4 green Thai chilies (Indonesian: cabe rawit hijau), seeded and thinly sliced
+- 2 to 4 green bird-eye chilies (Indonesian: cabe rawit hijau), seeded and thinly sliced

 - Place all ingredients in a pot and bring to a boil.
 Reduce heat and simmer for 45 minutes to 1 hour until chicken and daikon are cooked and tender.